Overview

 Your future career

 As a graduate of the University of East London, you'll have a solid understanding of the main disciplines that fall under the computer science banner.
-With a BCS-accredited degree and our status as a Microsoft IT and CompTIA Academy, your degree will be respected within the IT sector and further afield.
-A cloud computing degree is the perfect springboard for a career in almost any sector, in addition to the tech and digital industries.
+With a BCS-accredited cloud computing degree and our status as a Microsoft IT and CompTIA Academy, your degree will be respected within the IT sector and further afield.
+Completing our cloud computing degree puts you in a strong position to excel in sectors ranging from IT to the digital industries.

 Industry links